haroldpop/NBA_Project/Script/ScrappingREADME.md

 2017, 2018 and 2020 means that you will RUN FOR S_watch[5:] !!!!

 After that you can run cells  just under **FOR OTHER SEASONS**.
 Change the name of your file accordingly to the season you scrapped and upload it here.

+Note: If you want you can reduce the sleep in the code